Identification. A psychological process in

 Identity, denoting an unconscious conformity between subject and object, oneself and others, is the basis for identification, projection and introjection.

 Identity is responsible for the nave assumption that the psychology of one man is like that of another, that the same motives occur everywhere, that what is agreeable to me must obviously be pleasurable for others, that what I find immoral must also be immoral for them, and so on.
 It is also responsible for the almost universal desire to correct in others what most needs correcting in oneself.["Definitions," Ibid, par.
 742.]

 Identification facilitates early adaptation to the outside world, but in later life becomes a hindrance to individual development.

-For example, identification with the father means, in practice, adopting all the father's ways of behaving, as though the son were the same as the father and not a separate individuality.
+For example, identification with the father means, in practice, adopting all the father's ways of ng, as though the son were the same as the father and not a separate individuality.
 Identification differs from imitation in that it is an unconscious imitation, whereas imitation is a conscious copying. . . .
 Identification can be beneficial so long as the individual cannot go his own way.
 But when a better possibility presents itself, identification shows its morbid character by becoming just as great a hindrance as it was an unconscious help and support before.
 It now has a dissociative effect, splitting the individual into two mutually estranged personalities.[ Ibid, par.
 738.]